James Cook University is at the cutting edge of marine research and enjoys global stature in tropical marine studies.

 The Australian Research Council Centre for Excellence for Coral Reef Studies is headquartered at JCU's Townsville campus and is the largest concentration of coral reef scientists in the world.

-Our excellent infrastructure for teaching and research also includes: the Orpheus Island Research Station, the Marine and Aquaculture Research Facility (MARF), the aquarium/aquaculture complex on our Townsville campus, and our research vessel James Kirby.
+Our excellent infrastructure for teaching and research also includes: the Orpheus Island Research Station, the Marine and Aquaculture Research Facility (MARF), the aquarium/aquaculture complex on our Townsville campus.

 One of our research projects examines ways to manage nutrient run-off into the Great Barrier Reef at the same time as developing the underpinning knowledge for forward planning of the Great Barrier Reef fishery.
 The University has been pivotal in the rezoning of the reef by the Great Barrier Reef Marine Park Authority (GBRMPA), allowing greater protection of the World Heritage listed marine park.